-Cooking for a large group can be stressful, but with good planning you can arrange a buffet meal that still allows you to spend time with your guests.
-A buffet allows your guests to choose the foods they want and eliminates the need to time different courses for a sit-down dinner.
-Try using these tips to avoid last-minute stress for your party.
+Cooking for a large group can be stressful, but with good planning you can come up with buffet spread ideas that allow you to spend time with your guests while avoiding last-minute stress at your party.
+Thoughtful buffet menu planning lets all your guests choose foods they like and eliminates the need to time different courses for a sit-down dinner.

-Whether your buffet is a casual summertime barbeque or a meal of Italian favorites, finding one theme will help narrow your dish selection and make the buffet feel like a meal.
-Select a type of cuisine, or even a theme ingredient, to tie all your menu choices together.
-How casual or formal you want your buffet to be will factor into the types of dishes that you want to serve.
-Once you know the feel of your party, planning the menu will be more natural.
+Whether your buffet is a casual summertime barbecue or a meal of Italian favorites, finding one theme helps narrow your dish selection and makes the buffet feel more like a unified meal.
+Select a type of cuisine, or even a theme ingredient, to tie a perfect buffet menu together.
+How casual or formal you want your buffet to be also helps determine the types of dishes you serve.
+Once you know the feel of your party, planning the menu is more natural.

-Every group has picky eaters.
-Keeping a few simple dishes on your menu will save you time in preparation and make sure that there is something for everyone.
+Every group has picky eaters and people with dietary restrictions.
+Planning buffet meals for a crowd requires taking this into account.
+Include a few simple dishes on your menu.
+This saves you some prep time in addition to ensuring there's something for everyone.
 Also, consider any potential issues your guests may have with eating specific foods.
-Vegetarians or people with food allergies would certainly appreciate seeing several dishes that they can eat.
+Vegetarians or people with food allergies certainly appreciate seeing several dishes that they can eat.

-If you are hosting a meal for friends and family, you don’t want to be so busy cooking that you can’t spend any time with your loved ones.
-Adding a few cold side dishes and appetizers to your menu gives you the opportunity to get some of the cooking done before guests arrive.
+When hosting a meal for friends and family, you don’t want to be too busy cooking to spend time them.
+Cold sides and appetizers give you the opportunity to get some cooking done before guests arrive.
 Pasta salads can be dressed with anything from creamy dressings to a balsamic vinaigrette with fresh herbs.
-Pasta salads are a great side dish for entertaining because they get better as they refrigerate.
-The flavors meld together and intensify, so preparing it 4 to 8 hours in advance will improve the flavor and give you extra time.
-Even classic green salads can be prepared ahead of time.
-Just make sure that the vegetables are completely dry and wait to add the dressing until you are ready to serve, so the greens do not wilt.
-Guests might appreciate having a choice of salad dressings, so have a variety of creamy and oil-based dressings available.
+They're a great side dish for entertaining because they're simple and they get better as they refrigerate.
+The flavors meld together and intensify, so preparing it 4 to 8 hours in advance enhances the taste and gives you extra time.
+Even classic green salads can be prepared ahead.
+Just make sure the vegetables are completely dry and wait to add the dressing until you're ready to serve so the greens don't wilt.
+Guests appreciate a choice of salad dressings, so have a variety of creamy and oil-based dressings available.

 Seating and Utensils

-If you are planning a more casual buffet, think about where people will be sitting and how they will be managing their plate when they are eating.
-If your guests will not all have a table to sit at, be mindful of anything messy or requiring a knife.
-A tough cut of meat or bowl of soup would be difficult to eat sitting on the couch.
-Consider making your buffet more of a spread of appetizers or finger-foods with one or two more substantial dishes.
+For a more casual buffet, think about where people will sit and how they'll manage their plate while eating.
+If your guests won't all have a table to sit at, be mindful of anything messy or requiring a knife.
+A tough cut of meat or bowl of soup is difficult to eat sitting on the couch.
+Consider making your buffet more of a spread of appetizers or finger foods with one or two more substantial dishes.

-Thinking about how you will serve your meal and keep items warm may help determine what menu items are appropriate.
-If you are preparing a buffet meal for a large crowd, get creative with how you keep your dishes warm.
+Think about how to serve your meal and keep items warm.
+This too helps determine what menu items are appropriate.
+If you're preparing a buffet meal for a large crowd, get creative with how you keep your dishes warm.
 A slow cooker on the warm setting is perfect for holding dishes that taste better hot.
-Electric roasting pans with a low or warm setting can be used for the same thing.
+Electric roasting pans with a low or warm setting can be used for the same purpose.